 4. Support your employees’ passions

 It’s important to remember that your employees have interests and hobbies they pursue when they’re not at work.
-You can use Employee Appreciation Day to support the organizations your workers care about most, like by planning a volunteer event or donating to their favorite charities.
+You can use Employee Appreciation Day to support the organizations your workers care about most, like planning a volunteer event or donating to their favorite charities.

 5. Plan a creative company outing

 If you’re looking for a stand-out celebration, you can treat your employees to a company-sponsored outing.
-Depending on your budget and business size, the activity can be as small or extravagant as you wish.
+Depending on your budget and business size, the special event can be as small or extravagant as you wish.
 Some ideas include reserving an escape room, buying tickets to a sports event, visiting a local museum, going to an amusement park, or organizing a cooking workshop.

 Or, if you want to make an in-person event digital, try a virtual escape room.
 Like a physical escape room, teams solve riddles and complete puzzles within the time limit to “escape the room,” all from their remote location.